 Cities in the North have developed strong reputations for technology, creativity, and innovation.
 With fast-fashion powerhouses like Missguided, Boohoo.com, PLT and many more, Manchester is proving to be just as strong a fashion hub as London, with the potential for even stronger growth.

 Meanwhile, Leeds is building a tech hub to rival San Francisco.
-With Leeds Digital Festival enjoying its fourth successful year, and Leeds City Council pumping in £2m of investment into supporting tech start-ups in a new flagship building in the city centre, it seems that Leeds is the place for northern tech talent.
+With Leeds Digital Festival enjoying successes year on year, and Leeds City Council pumping in huge financial investment into supporting tech start-ups in a new flagship building in the city centre, it seems that Leeds is the place for northern tech talent.

 Hot on the heels of Manchester and Leeds is Newcastle, a city that has attracted the attention of influential accelerators Ignite100, who has set up one of its 3 UK bases in this vibrant city.
 Not only is moving to the north cheaper, it can also help start-ups gain vital investment opportunities.
 It’s a good time to do business in the north, and things can only get better.